Clinical Faculty Workshop:

 Registration and Fees

-For more information email the Institute for Educators.
+For more information, or to register, email the Institute for Educators.

 Nurse participants may receive 13.5 contact hours upon completion of this educational activity.
 CE will be awarded after completing the program evaluation and submitting this form.
 All requests must be made within 30 days following this activity.
 Eligible participants will receive a CE certificate via email from the UMSON within 2 to 4 weeks after submitting their request.